 To prevent this from happening to you, use this outline of event planning expenses while creating your budget.

-Included here are the costs and fees typically charged by the event venue.
-This is often the most expensive category, but it is also the easiest to predict since you will get a formal cost estimate to review in advance.
-With that being said, don’t forget to factor in variable costs that change with your attendance numbers.
-Catering is a good example of this as your food costs will increase with each addition to your roster.
+These Include the costs and fees typically charged by the event venue.
+Often the most expensive category, it's also the easiest to predict since you will get a formal cost estimate to review in advance.
+Don’t forget to factor in variable costs that change based on your attendance numbers.
+Catering is an example of a variable expense because the amount of food you need—and subsequently the cost— increases with each addition to your party.

 - Room Rental

 Food and Catering

 - Bartender/Server Labor Fees

 These are your presentation costs: